Non-Compliance and the Risks associated with it

 • Companies Act, 2013

-Non-Compliance implies failure to comply with the rules or laws laid down to regulate businesses.
-Corporate compliance involves adhering to a wide range of laws and standards designed to protect a business’ agents, employees and other stakeholders.
-From obeying safety guidelines, to following standards for payment of wages and pensions, businesses must comply with local, state and central laws at all times.
+Non-compliance implies failure to comply with the rules or laws laid down to regulate businesses.
+Corporate compliance involves adhering to a wide range of laws and standards designed to protect a business’ agents, employees, and other stakeholders.
+From obeying safety guidelines to following standards for the payment of wages and pensions, businesses must comply with local, state, and central laws at all times.

 While the main focus of every enterprise is to earn maximum profit, it becomes of little significance if the government compels you to dissolve your company for failing to comply with legal requirements.
 Because of the vast number of government guidelines for compliance, it can be easy for business owners to find themselves in violation, leaving their companies open to penalties and even dissolution.
 Having a complete and thorough understanding of corporate compliance is crucial to protecting your business in the years to come.
 If you do not, it is feared you might fall victim to some of these consequences: